Coarse Personalization: Model

 \begin{assumption} (Convexity of the Cost Function) The cost function $c_{d}(t_{i,d})$ is convex in $t_{i,d}$.
 For $t,t'\in[0,\bar{t}_{d}]\subset\mathbb{R}^{+}$ and $\alpha\in[0,1]$, $c_{d}(\alpha t+(1-\alpha)t')\leq\alpha c_{d}(t)+(1-\alpha)c_{d}(t')$. \end{assumption}

 Assumption \ref{assu:TE-Concavity} imposes a strict concavity requirement on the estimated continuous CATEs.
-It captures the notion of diminishing sensitivity of the treatment level or that changes in the treatment levels at higher treatment levels do not lead to increases the treatment effect as much.
-Assumption \ref{assu:Cost-Convexity} rules out economies of scale in the cost of issuing the treatment as the treatment level increases in each dimension of treatment.
+It captures the notion of diminishing sensitivity of the treatment level\textemdash that is, how at higher treatment levels, further changes in the treatment level do not increase the treatment effect as much.
+Assumption \ref{assu:Cost-Convexity} rules out economies of scale in the cost of issuing the treatment as the treatment level increases.

-Since a sum of a strictly concave function and a concave function is strictly concave, the firm's program in Equation \ref{eq:Firm-Program-Treatment} has a unique solution $t_{i,d}^{*}$ that is either an interior solution or on the boundary.
-After the firm solves $D$ programs for each individual $i$, it would have constructed optimal treatment levels $\{\{t_{i,d}^{*}\}_{d=1}^{D}\}_{i=1}^{N}$ and have estimated the continuous CATE functions $\{\{\tau_{d}(\boldsymbol{x}_{i},t_{i,d})\}_{d=1}^{D}\}_{i=1}^{N}$.
+Because the difference between a strictly concave function and a convex function is strictly concave, the firm's program in the first step (Equation \ref{eq:Firm-Program-Treatment}) now has a unique solution $t_{i,d}^{*}$ that is either an interior solution or on the boundary.
+After the firm solves $D$ programs for each individual $i$ to fully personalize, it would have constructed optimal treatment levels $\{\{t_{i,d}^{*}\}_{d=1}^{D}\}_{i=1}^{N}$ and have estimated continuous CATE functions $\{\{\tau_{d}(\boldsymbol{x}_{i},t_{i,d})\}_{d=1}^{D}\}_{i=1}^{N}$.

-The results from the first step provide the firm enough information to fully granularly personalize.
-To do so, the firm would assign each individual $i$ the treatment, $t_{i,d}^{*}$, that yields the highest return across possible treatments $\{t_{i,d}^{*}\}_{d=1}^{D}$.
-Given our RCT setting and assuming SUTVA holds, we can use off-the-shelf machine learning algorithms to estimate the continuous and heterogeneous treatment effects as documented in the recent literature \citep{Athey2016,Wager2018,Farrell2020,Farrell2021}.
-Lastly, we can compare our coarse personalization results to this fully granular personalization benchmark.